Computer Literacy Bookshops: History

 The first Computer Literacy Bookshop was opened in March 1983 on Lawrence Expressway between Lakeside Drive and Titan Way in Sunnyvale, California, by founders Dan Doernberg and Rachel Unkefer.
 It was located in the heart of Silicon Valley, not far from where the original Fry's Electronics store opened two years later.
 In 1987 the company opened two additional stores: one on North First Street in San Jose and another in the TechMart complex near Great America in Santa Clara.
 The San Jose store was probably the largest computer bookstore in America, with over 14,000 square feet of floorspace dedicated to new computer books.
 The TechMart store subsequently relocated to the headquarters of Apple Computer, Inc. at One Infinite Loop in Cupertino.

 The store not only sold books and periodicals but displayed galley pre-prints for skimming and editing, held author and guest engineer speaking events such as Gene Amdahl or Donald Knuth.

 In 1993, the only East Coast location was opened in the Tysons Corner area of suburban Washington, DC to make a total of four bricks-and-mortar locations.
 On August 25, 1991, the company registered the domain name clbooks.com and began taking book orders from customers worldwide via email.
 Their UUCP hostname was clb_books.

 Acquisition by CBooks Express

 In 1995, Chris MacAskill and Kim Orumchian started an online bookstore called CBooks Express, specializing in computer-related books.
 The domain for CBooks Express was cbooks.com.
 Computer Literacy Bookstores moved to sue CBooks Express for trademark infringement.
-Instead, the young company acquired Computer Literacy Bookshops in 1997.
+Instead, CBooks Express acquired Computer Literacy Bookshops in June 1997; the merged company continued operating under the Computer Literacy name.
 The combined company became ComputerLiteracy.com, and it went public in 1998.